mongodb/docs/source/commands.rst

    - This command can cause downtime as the set renegotiates master-status.
-Typically this is 10-20 seconds; however, you should always perform these operations during scheduled downtime.
+Typically this is 10-20 seconds; however, you should always perform these operations during scheduled maintenance periods.

    - In some situations, a ``replSetReconfig`` can cause the current shell to disconnect.
 Do not be alarmed.

-   See :doc:`replication` for more information about replication.
+   See the ":doc:`replication`" document for more information about replication.

    .. slave-ok, admin-only